Kotlin/kotlinx-kover/README.md

             excludes.addAll("com.example2.subpackage.*") // override class exclusion rules
         }

-        overrideAnnotationFilter { // override common annotation filter excludes.addAll("*OverrideGenerated") // classes and functions marked only by specified annotations will be excluded from merged XML report
+        overrideAnnotationFilter { // override common annotation filter (filtering will take place only by the annotations specified here) excludes.addAll("*OverrideGenerated") // declarations marked only by specified annotations will be excluded from merged XML report
         }
     }